ska-telescope/ska-integration-test-harness/docs/src/platform-concepts/index.rst

 ITH as a Platform: Concepts and Practical Examples
 ===================================================

-Here we collect examples and documentation for the ITH as a Platform building blocks.
+This section provides detailed concepts and practical examples for using the Integration Test Harness (ITH) as a platform.
+Here, you will find documentation on various building blocks, such as actions, assertions, and synchronisation mechanisms, to help you effectively test your System Under Test (SUT).

 .. toctree::
    :maxdepth: 2